When Should You Sell ESPP Shares?

 The purpose of this article is to help you answer these two questions and to help you determine whether selling all of your ESPP shares immediately after purchase is the best option for you or if it makes more sense for you to leave some or all of your company shares on the table.

-That said, the short answer is that you probably should sell your ESPP shares immediately after purchase.
+That said, the short answer is often that you probably should sell your ESPP shares immediately after purchase.

 Why You Should Probably Sell ESPP Shares Immediately After Purchase